Suspects in foiled attack on Taylor Swift shows were inspired by Islamic State group, officials say

 VIENNA — (AP) — Both suspects in a foiled plot to attack Taylor Swift shows in Vienna appeared to be inspired by the Islamic State group and al-Qaida, Austrian authorities said Thursday, and investigators found bomb-making materials at one of their homes.
 Officials said one of the two confessed to planning to "kill as many people as possible outside the concert venue."

-Three sold-out concerts were canceled a day earlier because of the plot, devastating Swifties from across the globe.
-Many of them had dropped thousands of euros (dollars) on travel and lodging in Austria's expensive capital city to attend the Eras Tour shows at the Ernst Happel Stadium, which sat empty Thursday morning as media filmed outside.
+Three sold-out concerts were canceled Wednesday because of the plot, devastating Swifties from across the globe.
+Many of them had dropped thousands of euros (dollars) on travel and lodging in Austria's expensive capital city to attend the Eras Tour shows at the Ernst Happel Stadium, which sat empty Thursday morning.

+A suicide bomber had set up a knapsack with explosives in Manchester Arena.
+The bomb detonated at the end of Grande's concert as thousands of young fans were leaving.

+Last month, an attacker in England killed three girls and wounded 10 people in a knife attack during a Taylor Swift-themed dance and yoga class.
+Swift at the time said she was ''completely in shock'' over the violence.

-Officials told reporters that the main suspect, a 19-year-old Austrian, began working on his attack plans in July, and just a few weeks ago uploaded to the internet an oath of allegiance to the current leader of the Islamic State group.
-He planned to use knives or homemade explosives.
+In Austria, the main suspect confessed that he had started planning the attack in July, authorities said.
+The 19-year-old just a few weeks ago uploaded to the internet an oath of allegiance to the current leader of the Islamic State group.

+He was “clearly radicalized in the direction of the Islamic State and thinks it is right to kill infidels,” said Omar Haijawi-Pirchner, head of the Directorate of State Security and Intelligence.

-“He wanted to carry out an attack in the area outside the stadium, killing as many people as possible using the knives or even using the explosive devices he had made,” said Omar Haijawi-Pirchner, the head of the Directorate of State Security and Intelligence, citing the 19-year-old's confession.
+Haijawi-Pirchner added that the suspect "wanted to carry out an attack in the area outside the stadium, killing as many people as possible using the knives or even using the explosive devices he had made."

-He was “clearly radicalized in the direction of the Islamic State and thinks it is right to kill infidels,” Haijawi-Pirchner added.

-The 19-year-old quit his job on July 25 and made the statement “that he still had big plans.”

-The foiled attack was planned for Thursday or Friday, according to Austria’s interior minister, Gerhard Karner.

-Authorities said they also found Islamic State group and al-Qaida material at the home of the second suspect, a 17-year-old Austrian.
-He was employed a few days ago by a company providing services at the venue for the concerts, and was arrested by special police forces near the stadium.
+Authorities said they also found Islamic State group and al-Qaida material at the home of the second suspect, who is 17.
+That suspect, who has so far refused to talk, was employed a few days ago by a company providing unspecified services at the venue for the concerts.
+The 19-year-old is an Austrian with North Macedonian roots.
+The 17-year-old is an Austrian with Turkish and Croatian roots.

-The 17-year-old, who has Turkish and Croatian roots and has so far refused to comment on the allegations, had broken up with his girlfriend recently, officials said, adding that both suspects had undergone clear social changes recently.
+The North Macedonian Interior Ministry released a statement Thursday saying that it had received a request from Austria to look into the 19-year-old.

 Both teens were arrested Tuesday.
-Neither's name was released in line with Austrian privacy rules.
+Neither of their names was released in line with Austrian privacy rules.

+The suspects had undergone clear social changes recently, authorities said.
+The 19-year-old had quit his job but said he “still had big plans,” while the other broke up with his girlfriend.
+Neither suspect appeared to have a ticket to any of the shows, Haijawi-Pirchner said.

-Karner, the interior minister, said that Austria's intelligence service had worked closely together with foreign intelligence services to capture the two teens.
-He did not identify the services, but added that the help was needed because Austrian investigators, unlike some foreign services, can't legally monitor text messages.
+Karner said that Austria's intelligence service had worked closely together with foreign intelligence services to capture the two teens.
+He did not identify the agencies, but added that the help was needed because Austrian investigators, unlike some foreign services, can't legally monitor text messages.

 No other suspects are being sought, though a 15-year-old who had been in contact with both suspects was also interrogated by police, Karner said.